Born in Glasgow, Scotland, the son of William Foster, a musician.

 No other enlistment details are shown.

-From Private to Corporal 13th of June 1839:
+From Private to Corporal: 13th of June 1839:

-"Absent without leave, whilst "On Command" in London, 8-9th September 1839, confined 10-14th., and reduced to Pte on the 15th of September.
+"Absent without leave" while "On Command" in London, 8th-9th September 1839, confined 10th-14th September, and reduced to Private on the 15th of September.

-From Private to Corporal 9th of June 1845.
+From Private to Corporal: 9th of June 1845.

-Corporal to Sergeant 16th of October 1847.
+Corporal to Sergeant: 16th of October 1847.

-On the 29th of December 1850 he married Mary Anne, the daughter of James Campbell, a sea-captain, of Glasgow, and his wife, Jemima, at Belfast.
+On the 29th of December 1850 he married Mary Anne, the daughter of James Campbell, a Glasgow sea-captain, and his wife Jemima, at Belfast.
 He was shown as being "of full age" and she as 21 years old.
-On the 9th of January 1853 a son, James, was born at Hounslow and baptised at Fulford on the 30 January 1854 by the Reverend Joseph Sutton.
-Charles Foster was then stationed at Fulford Barracks, and at the end of 1855 his wife and son were living at No. 1 Court Street, Old Lodge Road, Belfast.)

 Appointed to Orderly Room Clerk (as Sergeant) on the 26th of October 1852.
-Appointed to Troop Sergeant Major.
-26th of October 1854.

-Promoted to Quarter-Master on the 5th of January 1855.
+Promoted to Quartermaster on the 5th of January 1855.

 Entitled (according to the medal rolls) the Crimean medal with clasps for Alma, Balaclava, Inkerman and Sebastopol.

-Died "In camp," at Balaclava, on the 25th of January 1855.
+Died, "In camp", at Balaclava, on the 25th of January 1855.

-Is shown on the muster roll as "Died suddenly" and "in debt", owing £5/7/1d to Captain Tremayne.
+He is shown on the muster roll as "Died suddenly" and "in debt", owing £5/7/1d to Captain Tremayne.

-Next of kin, (in 1854).
-Wife, Mrs. Foster.
-Living in Belfast.
+Next of kin (in 1854): Wife, Mrs Foster, living in Belfast.

 "Sacred to the memory of Mr. C.M.
 Foster, late Quarter-master of the 13th Light Dragoons, who departed this life in Camp before Balaclava 25th of January 1855, aged 40 years and 5 months."